SPARC-FAIR-Codeathon/2025-team-B/README.md

 ### The cure
 * **SPARC FUSE** automatically remaps *any* supported file (time-series & imaging) into a **uniform, chunked Zarr store**<br>
   – optionally also `.mat`, or `.npz`, for legacy tools.

+✅ Currently, out of the box, **SPARC FUSE supports over 82% of all imaging and time-series file types** found in public SPARC datasets.

 <p align="center">
   <img src="./assets/sparc_fuse_overview.png" width="600"